fvbokov/rendesvouz-bot/README.md

 ### /roll x-y - random number from x to y
 ### /flip - flip a coin. randomly get heads or tails
 ### /yt - random funny youtube video

+## how to get it on your server
+in order to setup this bot on your server you can either email me here: fbokov@icloud.com or just clone the proejct and host a bot yourself